 It comes off as a compliment as well, making it particularly pleasing for the recipient to hear.
 If you do feel like ensuring your gratitude, you can attach danke at the front.

-Gleichfalls by itself means “likewise,” but it can stand alone as a response meaning “you too” or “the same to you.”
-It’s a common response for when you agree with someone, whether it’s a compliment or criticism.
-And the single word eliminates the need for you to figure out which pronoun is more appropriate when you want to say “you too.”
+Gleichfalls means “likewise,” but also “you too” or “the same to you” as an agreement.
+The single word eliminates you from figuring out which pronoun is more appropriate when you say “you too.”

-8. Ich möchte mich recht herzlich bedanken — I would like to thank you sincerely
+14. Ich möchte mich recht herzlich bedanken — I would like to sincerely thank you

-This statement is filled with formality and is appropriate in a formal scenario or a professional setting.
-Herzlich means “heartfelt” and is an adjective that boosts the power of a regular German thank you.
+This statement is filled with formality—appropriate for a formal or a professional setting.
+Herzlich means “heartfelt” and is an adjective that boosts the power of a regular “thank you” in German.